Covid 19 coronavirus: What you need to know about Thursday's big developments

-New Zealand has recorded its lowest number of new coronavirus cases since March 21, as Prime Minister Jacinda Ardern implements a new quarantine on Kiwis arriving from overseas, and sticks with her planned election date.
+Prime Minister Jacinda Ardern has detailed what life would look like at alert level 3, as the Government prepares for a decision on whether to lift New Zealand's nationwide lockdown next Thursday.
 Get all the important news and read the full stories in the links below.

 Key developments in NZ